 Even though the USA was on “war watch,” no one was prepared for December 7, 1941: the attack on Pearl Harbor which catapulted the United States into active participation in the war.
 All industries ramped up for production of war materials and more people than ever poured into Seattle.
 The number of industrial workers in Seattle doubled between 1939 to 1941 and the Seattle economy roared to life with production of everything from canned milk to airplanes for the war effort.

-Balch had filed his Wedgwood plat in July 1941 and houses were being built under specifications of the federal housing for defense-workers program.
+Balch had filed his Wedgwood plat in July 1941 and the houses were built under specifications of the program of federal housing for defense-industry workers.
 However, the houses were not “barracks” and were not temporary, but were built with the intention of becoming a neighborhood of family homes.
+One early Wedgwood resident, Gerry Valaas, told me how she and her husband were only able to acquire a Wedgwood house after the original owner moved away.
+When new, the housing was reserved for war workers only.

 In his Wedgwood development many threads of Balch’s background began to knit together.
 As he had gained experience in the construction and development industry in View Ridge, Balch thought about what things he would do the same way, and things he would do differently.
 Balch & Jones had required that each View Ridge house be architect-designed as a way of insuring high-quality design, but this had resulted in houses of varying appearance.
 One of the chief characteristics of the original Wedgwood as organized by Balch, was the consistent scale and harmonious style of its houses.